-After living in self-imposed exile United States for two years the marathoner, who demonstrated by crossing his fists as he reached the finish line and claimed the silver medal, has been extended an offer to return to his homeland and compete for his country once again by the Ethiopian Athletics Federation and the country's Olympic committee.
+After living in self-imposed exile in the United States for two years the marathoner—who demonstrated by crossing his fists as he reached the finish line at the Olympic games, claiming the silver medal—has been extended an offer to return to his homeland and compete for his country once again by the Ethiopian Athletics Federation and the country's Olympic committee.
 According to VOA News, the runner will return home in the coming weeks with his wife and children.

 "Athlete Feyisa Lilesa has scored great results at the Rio Olympics and other athletics competitions enabling Ethiopia's flag to be hoisted to great heights," read a joint letter from the two athletics organizations.

 "We want Lilesa to return to his home country to resume his athletics competition and upon his return we are prepared to give him a hero's welcome."

 Feyisa Lilesa captured international attention when he crossed his wrists at the finish line in Rio in protest agai… https://t.co/ZUny8PNBPf— Jackson Clue (@Jackson Clue) 1534424591.0

 Lilesa's gesture brought international attention to the plight of the Oromo ethnic group in Ethiopia, who rebelled against the government in 2015.
 The protests, which left hundreds of people dead, led to the resignation of former leader Hailemariam Desalegn.

 "I just want to share my gratitude.
 I would like to thank our citizens who sacrificed their lives …all of the young people and the elders who participated in the struggle," Lilesa told VOA.